______ PPC STATISTICS

 What is the average conversion rate for Google ads?

-According to SERP analysis from Wordstream, the average conversion rate for Google Ads in 2024 is 6.96%.
+According to SERP analysis from Wordstream, the average conversion rate for Google Ads in 2024 was 6.96%.

 Average Google Ads conversion rates by industry